sikhote/76ascutney/public/content/home.md

 - leave whatever Bed you sleep in with clean sheets - big bedroom clean sheets are in closet overhead, small bedroom in wicker chest
 - Don't need to lock doors if you go to store or on walk, only when you leave.
 - Dishwasher: works, don't overload

+## Example itineraries

+- Breakfast at Skinny Pancake, see VINS, swim in pond, dinner at Harpoons
+- Breakfast at Brownsville Butcher, hike around Mt Ascutney, swim in pond, dinner at Skunk Hollow
+- Pick up snacks at Edgewater Farmstand (maybe the evening before), Kayak down the connecticut, walk around Paradise Park in the evening
+- Vist and hike down Queechee Gorge, swim in pond, dinner at Frazer's on the way back
+- Walk around Saint-Gaudens National Historical Park, swim at Twenty foot hole, dinner at Pizza chef, ice cream at Wade's place
+- Ben & Jerry's Factory tour, swim in pond